semaphoreci/docs/docs/reference/semaphore-changelog.md

 **IMPORTANT: (Deprecated) MacOS Xcode 11**

 [Macos Xcode 11 image](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/) will be removed in one month.
-We advise all users to switch to [macOS Xcode 12 image](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-12-image/).
+We advise all users to switch to the [macOS Xcode 12 image](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-12-image/).

 **(Improved) Ubuntu 20.04 image update**